harness/developer-hub/docs/software-engineering-insights/early-access/sei-early-access-overview.md

 * **Feature flag:** SEI_IS_AZURE_NEW_ONB_ENABLED
 * **How to enable:** Contact [Harness Support](mailto:support@harness.io)

-Access the new PAT-based authentication option for Azure DevOps integration.
+A new PAT-based authentication option for Azure DevOps integration.

 [Go To Documentation](/docs/software-engineering-insights/sei-integrations/automated-integrations/sei-integration-azure-devops)